Civil Engineering (CE)

 CE 4390.
 Civil Engineering Design I.

-This is the first in a two-course sequence meant to prepare students for engineering practice with a culminating major design experience.
-This course covers the planning, scheduling, budgeting, and management aspects of a technology-enhanced infrastructure design project.
-(WI) Prerequisite: CE 3330 with grade of "C" or better.
-Corequisite: CE 3310 and CE 3350 and CE 3360, all with grades of "C" or better.
+This course is the first in a two-course sequence designed to prepare students for engineering practice through a culminating major design experience.
+It covers the planning, scheduling, budgeting, and management aspects of a technology-enhanced infrastructure design project.
+Students are assigned a civil infrastructure problem and develop multiple solution alternatives, which are evaluated using established criteria such as capital cost, life-cycle cost, sustainability, constructability, and operational considerations.
+Emphasis is placed on structured decision-making and project organization in the context of civil engineering design.
+Prerequisite: CE 3330 with a grade of "C" or better.
+Corequisite: CE 3310 and CE 3350 and CE 3360 with grades of "C" or better.

 Grade Mode: Standard Letter